bartleyn/bartleyn.github.io/_posts/2015-01-20-map-reduce-naive-bayes.md

 categories: jekyll update
 ---

 Under construction.
 This was a class project written using MRJob.
+I'm expanding upon my student presentation.